oreshkin-ay/battleship-game/README.md

+# Project Setup

-# React + Vite
+## React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with Hot Module Replacement (HMR) and some ESLint rules.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+## Battleship Game Design and Implementation

+Design and implement a (partial) Battleship game as a web app.

+### Game Overview

+In the Battleship game:

+- The computer positions five ships of various sizes on a 10x10 board.
+- Each ship must be placed horizontally or vertically, without overlapping another ship.
+- The player cannot see the ship locations.
+- Each round, the player "fires" at a board position of their choosing.
+- The computer responds with whether it was a "hit" or a "miss".
+- When all tiles of a particular ship have been hit, the computer will indicate that the entire ship has been sunk.
+- The game ends when all of the ships have been sunk.

+### Game Features

+- **Player's Turn**: Select a position to fire.
+- **Computer's Response**: Indicate "hit" or "miss".
+- **Ship Sinking**: Notify the player when a ship has been sunk.
+- **Game Over**: End the game when all ships have been sunk.